codeceptjs/CodeceptJS/docs/plugins.md

 ### Config

 -   `enabled` - (default: false) enable a plugin
--   `regusterGlobal` - (default: false) register `__` template literal function globally.
+-   `registerGlobal` - (default: false) register `__` template literal function globally.
 You can override function global name by providing a name as a value.

 ### Examples